-- 3.1 The Council believes 'safeguarding' is a commitment to the following principles for children, young people and Adults at Risk: - a) Their welfare is paramount c) They have the right to be protected from harm, exploitation, abuse, and to be provided with safe environments to live and play.

-d) Working in partnership with them, alongside their parents or carers and other agencies, is essential to the promotion of their welfare.
+- 3.1 The Council believes 'safeguarding' is a commitment to the following principles for children, young people and Adults at Risk: - a) Their welfare is paramount - b) Whatever their background and culture, parental or pregnancy status, age, disability, gender, racial origin, religious belief, sexual orientation and/or gender identity, they have the right to participate in society in an environment which is safe and free from violence, fear, abuse, bullying and discrimination. - c) They have the right to be protected from harm, exploitation, abuse, and to be provided with safe environments to live and play. - d) Working in partnership with them, alongside their parents or carers and other agencies, is essential to the promotion of their welfare.